Nicholas Thorne (merchant): Career

 In 1537 Nicholas Thorne served as one of the two M.P.s for Bristol.

 During the English Reformation of the 1530s, Thorne seems to have alienated some protestant reformers.
 In 1538–1539 he was attacked as "the nigard [stingy] Thorne" and the "knave, Nicoll.
 Thorne" in abusive letters sent by radical Protestants.
 These letters were a response to the imprisonment for heresy in Bristol of the protestant preacher, George Wishart.

-The ledger of the Bristol merchant, John Smyth, contains numerous references to his commercial dealings of with Nicholas Thorne in the 1540s.
+The ledger of the Bristol merchant, John Smyth, contains numerous references to his commercial dealings with Nicholas Thorne in the 1540s.
 The ledger reveals that in 1540, Thorne, Smyth and a number of other Bristol merchants established a company to import woad dye from the Azores.
 The ledger also shows that both Thorne and Smyth, along with many other Bristol merchants were involved in smuggling, illicitly exporting "prohibited wares" such as foodstuff and leather from England to Spain.
 The Bristol customs accounts of the early 1540s suggest Thorne was the port's wealthiest merchant by that time, controlling 7% of the port's declared overseas trade.

 In the Lay Subsidy rolls of 1545, Nicholas Thorne, along with John Smythe, were assessed as the richest citizens of Bristol, each of whom were to pay £15 to the Crown.
 This was three times more than any other person in the city.

 In 1544–5 Thorne served as mayor of Bristol.
 During his tenure he had to contend with "a great plague in Bristoll which continued a whole year".
 The historian Paul Slack calculated that between August 1544 and July 1545 the death rate in Bristol rose about seven fold.